centralnicgroup-public/rtldev-middleware-documentation/docs/hexonet/faqs/whmcs-ispapi-registrar.md

 ### 34. I would like to renew my .ca domain.
 At HEXONET control panel I see different renewal date than at WHOIS.
 Which information is correct?

 In general, we set the 'expiry date' to the date until the domain was paid. usually, this is in sync with the expiration date of the domain in our system and at the registry.
 (checked data about the client's domain name in the CP)Your domain is now under the renewal grace period.
 Meaning your domain will be deleted from our system after 44 days from the expiration date.
-Please have read our Wiki - https://wiki.hexonet.net/wiki/CA (see Periods section)
+Please have read our Wiki [here](//wiki.hexonet.net/wiki/CA) (see Periods section).
 The expiration date in our system will be synced with the date at the registry after 44 days if you renew the domain until then.
 If not the domain will get deleted from our system and at the registry on that date.
 (Failure period)

 ### 35. My domain got renewed even though my HEXONET account is set to 'AUTOEXPIRE'.
 Why?